bruprescott/CTDizzle/MKRZero/MKRZero_UserGuide.md

 #### Setting up the MKRZero
-The MKRZero is designed and officially supported by Arduino.
+The MKRZero was designed and is officially supported by Arduino.
 The required package does not come pre-installed with the Arduino IDE, so you will need to install it using the Boards Manager.

 1. Open the Arduino IDE.
 2. Navigate to Tools > Board > Board Manager
-3. Search for Arduino SAMD Boards.
+3. Search for "Arduino SAMD Boards".
 Select Install.
 4. After it has installed, navigate to Tools > Boards.
 5. Select MKRZero.
 6. Connect your MKRZero to your computer via microUSB.
 7. Navigate to Tools > Port.
 Select the available COM Port.

 Your MKRZero should now be upload ready.
-Disconnect from your computer if desired.
 It is recommended that you keep track of which USB port you plugged the MKRZero into.
 That way you don't have to worry about changing the com port every time you connect it to the computer.

 #### Formatting the SD Card